vulgo/prime-b460i-plus-hackintosh/README.md

 # Prime B460i-PLUS hackintosh

 OpenCore configuration for running macOS 15 on the ASUS Prime B460i-PLUS motherboard.
-Without obsolete or cosmetic patches, the goal is simply macOS 15 working well on compatible hardware
+Without obsolete or cosmetic patches, the goal is simply macOS 15 working well on (mostly if you want WiFi) compatible hardware

 <details><summary><strong>Notes</strong></summary><br>